-In carrying out its responsibilities, the IAD has full, free and unrestricted access to all activities, records, property and personnel.
+In carrying out its responsibilities, Internal Audit has full, free and unrestricted access to all activities, records, property and personnel.
 The Internal Auditors are encouraged to be consulted for advice such as to provide comments based on lessons learnt from past audit experience which could be beneficial when new systems are planned to be introduced incorporating significant changes in internal control processes and standards.
 Such advice does not exempt the subjects from being audited subsequently for possible additional improvements.

-Internal Audit is governed by the policies and objectives of the Bank, applicable laws and regulations such as the FSA 2013, IFSA 2013, BNM's Guidelines on Minimum Audit Standards for Internal Auditor of Financial Institutions and the Institute of Internal Auditors' International Standards for Professional Practice of Internal Auditing.
+Internal Audit is governed by the policies and objectives of the Bank, applicable laws and regulations such as the FSA 2013, IFSA 2013, BNM's Guidelines on Internal Audit Functions of Licensed Institutions and the Institute of Internal Auditors' International Standards for Professional Practice of Internal Auditing.